 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Gucci is one of the oldest luxury Italian brands in the world.
 So how ethical is Gucci?
 We’re happy to report the brand is making some commendable progress, especially when it comes to minimising its impact on the environment.
-Keep trading to learn more about Gucci’s “It’s a Start” rating.
-This article is based on the Gucci rating published in February 2022.
+Today, we delve into the brand’s “It’s a Start” rating.
+This article is based on the Gucci rating published in June 2023 and may not reflect claims the brand has made since then.
+Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

 On the right path